LumoSQL/lumosql/doc/lumo-test-build.md

 read the more comprehensive documentation below
 * `files/FILENAME`: every file mentioned in `lumo-new-files.mod` needs
 to be provided in the `files/` directory
+* at least one of `benchmark/versions` and `benchmark/standalone`; the
+former includes versions of the backend to build and link against a "standard" sqlite, as well as specifying which versions of sqlite are compatible with that; the latter specifies versions to build using an included sqlite3; see the existing `versions` for LMDB and `standalone` for BDB as examples

 The build process requires the backend to provide the following two files (in directory `.lumosql`), which means that `lumo-new-files.mod` or some